Home Page

 The Internet Traffic Report monitors the flow of data around the world.
 It then displays a value between zero and 100.
 Higher values indicate faster and more reliable connections.

 Consider a Firewall if you have an "always on" Internet connection or if you spend significant amounts of time on line.
 A free software version is Zone Alarm.
-Alternatively if you have Windows XP turn on the Internet Connection Firewall
+Alternatively if you have Windows 7 turn on the Windows Firewall (a setting in Control Panel)

 AVG download